 Spend 70% of your time reading (do not waste time picking “good” content.
 Read anything you’ve come across) and 30% for writing.

 This is how I work on my overthinking problem, or at least how I wanted to do that.
 This ratio may change with time and experience, but 70% is the bare minimum for beginners.

 Overthinking does not help with anything.
 You should stop overthinking because it does complicate things even more.

 The best ideas come out of the mind when it is free and relaxed.
 You have to have a relaxed mind, especially for newbies.
 Then you’ll have the best writing experience.

 You would enjoy blogging.
-Overthinking makes the blogging annoying and harder.
-Believe me and try these tricks yourself.
+Overthinking makes blogging annoying and harder.
+Believe me, and try these tricks yourself.

-Let me know if you have anything to add to this and how you’ve started your blogging career as a beginner and where you stand today.
+Let me know if you have anything to add to this, how you’ve started your blogging career as a beginner, and where you stand today.
 I would love to add more valuable points to this post from your journey.